Data-driven Radiative Magnetohydrodynamics Simulations with the MURaM Code: Coronal Heating and Dynamics in an Emerging Active Region: Results

 \subsubsection{The observed and model coronae over 4 days}

-The AIA 171 channel images of AR11640 at 02:00 UT of each day are displayed in the upper panels of \figref{fig:aia}.
-For comparison, the lower panels show synthesized AIA 171 images from the radiative MHD models of $\Omega 0$ on these 4 days.
+The AIA 171 \AA~channel images of AR11640 at 02:00 UT of each day are displayed in the left and middle columns of \figref{fig:aia}.
+The level-1 AIA images have been corrected for the time-dependent degradation and exposure time, which is applicable for images of other channels shown later in this paper.
+For comparison, the right column shows synthesized AIA 171 \AA~images from the radiative MHD models of $\Omega 0$ on these 4 days.
+The synthesized images used a temperature response function generated by the {\it aia\_get\_response} procedure in the {\it SolarSoftware} package with ({\it /DN, /TEMP}) parameters and a photospheric abundance, which is consistent with that used for the optically thin radiative loss in the simulation.

 As described in \sectref{sec:method}, these models are not from one single simulation that is evolved for 4 days but from 4 individual simulations, which are started at time instances that are 1 day apart in the $\Omega0$ zero-$\beta$ model.
 The snapshots are captured when the models are evolved for $2.5\times10^{5}$ iterations (more than 2 hours) from the initial condition.
 Both the real active region and the models show short time-scale variations in loop brightness and intermittent small-scale activities inside the active region as well as in its periphery.
-Here, the time stamp is arbitrarily chosen and does not aims to match the small-scale and transient variations.
-The view angles of the synthesized images are set according to the positions of the real active region on the solar disk on these 4 days.
+Here, the time stamp is arbitrarily chosen and does not aim to match the small-scale and transient variations.
+The angles of view of the synthesized images are set according to the positions of the real active region on the solar disk on these 4 days.
 Instead of normalized intensity, which limits quantitative comparison, the observed and synthesized AIA images are displayed in their original units.